A Long-Range Plan to Brand the First Lincoln

 Upside Down Cover of End of the Line Showing GM&O Depot in Lincoln,

-The upside down cover clearly shows the same view as that in 7.33 above.
+The upside down cover clearly shows the same scene as that of the mid-1950s in 7.32 above.

 * * * * * * *